top of page

 New Mexicans are at risk from nuclear waste that sits in the forest at Los Alamos National Labs (LANL).
 This highly radioactive waste is in canvas tents in a wildfire zone.
 It should be moved to the Waste Isolation Pilot Plant (WIPP), which the federal government has already agreed to do.
 WIPP is the appropriate place to store radioactive waste because it’s not vulnerable to natural disasters.

 Radiation in the drums comes from plutonium-239.
 When released in a fire, plutonium is vaporized into tiny particles and inhaled.
 Particles remain in the lungs, irradiating cells for years.
-The Nobel Prize winning group, International
+The Nobel Prize winning group, International Physicians for the

 Nuclear_Waste_Tents_at_LANL-Orig.png

-Physicians for the Prevention of Nuclear War, says that there is no safe level of plutonium and that, when inhaled as particles, it causes cancer 100% of the time.
+Prevention of Nuclear War, says that there is no safe level of plutonium and that, when inhaled as particles, it causes cancer 100% of the time.

 These particles would blanket northern New Mexico.
 A report by Sandia Labs states that particulate plutonium is almost impossible to clean up, so a release would permanently contaminate the land.
 Buildings would need to be abandoned; you couldn’t live in your home or sell it and there is no insurance, public or private, to protect you against radioactive contamination.
 The contaminated land would still be heartbreakingly beautiful but would have to be seen at a distance because you couldn’t go there.
 The Land of Enchantment would become the Land of Contaminants.